material-components/material-components-web/docs/code/readme_standards.md

 `mdc-bar` | The bar
 ~~~

 Sass mixins, variables, and functions are documented in [tabular format](#tabular-format) under a single subsection.
 Only include the tables that are applicable.
+You can include subsections or separate the tables into smaller tables if it makes the documentation easier to read (e.g. having two tables for Basic Mixins and Advanced Mixins).

 ~~~
 ### Sass Mixins, Variables, and Functions